This tutorial is designed to familiarize you with Knowledge Base.

 Entity values: Add the values below:

 To use entities within a knowledge base, you'll need to connect the domain to the knowledge base.

 - Exit Intent Builder, and return to Knowledge Base.

 - Scroll down, and click More Options.

 - In the Associated Domain for Entity field, select the name of the domain you just created.

 Use the entities in the knowledge base

-In your article, go ahead and replace any word where you want the credentials entity to be substituted in, including the tags.
+In your article, go ahead and replace any word where you want the "credentials" entity to be substituted in, including the tags.
+This might make some intent qualifiers and tags redundant, which means you can (and should) delete them.
 Things should look like this: